bhoward/focsipedia/docs/logic/boolean.md

 you should ask yourself, how can "$p$ and $q$" _fail_ to be true.
 It will fail to be true if either $p$ is false _or_ if $q$ is false (or both).
 That is, $\lnot(p \land q)$ is equivalent to $(\lnot p)\lor(\lnot q)$.
 Consider the sentence "A raven is large and black."
-If a bird is \emph{not} large and black, then it is not a raven.
-But what exactly does it mean to be "\emph{not (large and black)}"?
+If a bird is _not_ large and black, then it is not a raven.
+But what exactly does it mean to be "_not (large and black)_"?
 How can you tell whether the assertion "not (large and black)" is true of something?
 This will be true if it is either not large _or_ not black.
 (It doesn't have to be both&mdash;it could be large and white, it could be small and black.)
 Similarly, for "$p$ or $q$"